jdart1/nnue/README.md

 ## Missing Features

-- no special SIMD optimizations
+- limited SIMD optimizations (not complete yet, assumes at least AVX2)
 - read only, no support for writing network files
 - does not validate hash codes from existing network files